foureyes/csci-ua.0480-fall2019-003/slides/midterm.md

 <section markdown="block">
 ## numpy

+(prob mostly in the context of pandas, tho)

+* numpy arrays!
+* basic indexing
+* vectorized operations
 * np.nan <-- a missing value in data frames
-* ideas of broadcasting / vectorized
+* idea of broadcasting

 </section>